 There is a slight overlap between this and the last chapter.
 However, in this chapter, we will look more closely at the tools we have to do a standardized risk assessment for developing pressure injuries.
-Again the goal of this is to see who of the patients we have to invest more resources in to prevent pressure injuries.
+Again, the goal is to identify which patients we need to invest more resources in to prevent pressure injuries.
 Remember: it is quite easy to prevent pressure injuries - it is very difficult to treat them.
-Previously many caregivers assumed that pressure injuries were just something some people developed.
-Today we are quite rigid and strict on this matter.
+Previously, many caregivers assumed that pressure injuries were just something some people developed.
+Today, we are quite rigid and strict on this matter.
 If the pressure injury happened on your watch or in your department, you are to blame for that pressure injury!
-This way of thinking has transpired into the judicial system of many western countries, where individual caregivers and institutions now are being sued by patients if pressure injuries happen!
+This way of thinking has transpired into the judicial system of many Western countries, where individual caregivers and institutions are now being sued by patients if pressure injuries happen!

-There are many ways to define which risk category a patient is in terms of developing a pressure injury.
+There are many ways to define a patient's risk category for developing a pressure injury.
 The simplest method is to categorize the patient as either having a high risk or no risk at all.
-We at WoundsAfrica like to keep things simple and find this basic assessment is enough for most settings.
+We at WoundsAfrica like to keep things simple and find that this basic assessment is enough for most settings.
 Either the patient is at risk, or they are not.

-Other scales are more detailed - dividing patients into no risk, intermediate-risk, or high risk.
-If you are in doubt about the risk, you always put the patient in the category which is safest for them - if you are in doubt whether the patient only is an intermediate risk or high risk -then place them in the high-risk group.
+Other scales are more detailed, dividing patients into no-risk, intermediate-risk, or high-risk groups.
+If you are in doubt about the risk, you always place the patient in the safest category for them.
+If you are unsure whether the patient is at intermediate or high risk, place them in the high-risk group.

 The following is a list of common high-risk factors for developing pressure injuries.